 Here's a rule of thumb (but not cast in stone): Horizontals are still horizontal, verticals translate as leaning forward, and closing angles translate as leaning backward.

-Try a few words in the reference triangle, making sure to fill it completely: that is the equivalent of fitting a word into a clean square.
+Try a few words in the reference triangle, making sure to fill it completely: that's the equivalent of fitting a word into a clean square.

 There is no end to the grids that can be created, once we start feeling comfortable with the logic of SK.
 The design below, for instance, seamlessly morphs from a square to a concentric grid.
 There is no set method to it: the calligrapher drew concentric circles based on the square grid (looking at the vertical and horizontal white lines, we can see how the distance between the circles is equal to a square unit), and used visual judgment to estimate when the straight lines could begin to follow the curves instead.
 The transition is subtle and the overall effect surprisingly successful.